arthurtheuer/intro_programming_code/README.md

 # Introduction to Programming course (ETHZ)
-The repository contains the files produced during the coding sessions and exercises of the "Introduction to Programming" course at ETH Zurich.
+The repository contains the files produced during the coding sessions and exercises of the **Introduction to Programming** course at ETH Zurich.
 This voluntary programming course offers an introduction to Bash scripting and version control using Git, as well as the programming languages C, MATLAB, R and Python.

 The projects tackled in this course include a short analysis of the popular Titanic passenger data set and an analysis of bacterial single-nucleotide polymorphisms (SNPs), as well as an implementation of *Conway's Game of Life*.